 Alternate Earth Campaign

-For this visit to the infamous Temple of Elemental Evil, I am planning a marathon single session foray by a party of pregenerated characters.
+For this SECOND visit to the infamous Temple of Elemental Evil, I am planning another marathon session foray by the same party of pregenerated characters.
 I am using the first edition mega-module for this event.
 As you will see from your pregenerated characters each of you has some specific goals, and, given the size and scope of the Temple, a regular room-by-room door kicking of the place is likely inadvisable.
 In fact that is almost always inadvisable.
-You may find that your recent experiences, as players, in thinking about how to ‘run’ at a target may be of value here.

-While the characters are primarily first edition, there have been some modifications.
-THAC0 will not be used.
-Each character will get a straight attack bonus based on level, strength, etc., more in line with third edition.
-Likewise character saving throws are Fort, Ref, Wil similar to third edition.
 I have also added a few special attacks, some types of at will spell powers and defenses similar to certain fourth edition powers for flavor.
-Shields for instance do not add to your armor class – they represent at-will interrupt defenses.
-They will increase armor class to specific attacks as well as damage resistance.
-In addition each character’s armor will provide a certain amount of damage reduction.
+Shields for instance do not add to your armor class – they represent at-will interrupt defenses (Reactions).
+They will increase armor class to specific attacks.
+In addition each character’s armor will provide a certain amount of damage reduction. this DR will not be used by rank and file badguys, but could be used by lieutenants and bosses.

-I will also be using ‘edge’ and a similar mechanic for those with magical abilities, ‘power.’
+I will also be using ‘edge’ again.
 In the most basic usage edge can be spent to modify a die roll by five, either up or down.
-Additional points of edge can be spent but they will only gain one point of modification per additional point spent.
-Power can be used to modify a die roll, stemming from magic, up or down eight.
 Edge has no upper limit and can be gained throughout the adventure by coming up with cool ideas, performing well in combat, defeating boss type monsters and just generally doing cool shit that I like.
-Power does have an upper limit depending on the character and is clearly more powerful than edge.
-It may also lead to certain ‘unlockables’ to further increase the power of character.
-Power can also be purchased from edge at a cost of 2-1.

 I think it should be a good time and I’m pretty excited about.